SAP/openui5-docs/docs/XML_View_Cache_3d85d5e.md

 ### Prerequisites

+This feature is only enabled for the following browsers:

 -   Google Chrome as of Version 49 for desktop

 -   Google Chrome as of Version 80 for Android phone/tablet